mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 BARACCAI TECHNUM
 The Baraccai Technum (BT) is based out of Trin.
 It is primarily a manufacturing and transport firm with interests in freighting, cargo brokerage and general shipping.
-BT maintains a number of ‘trade scouts’ and merchant cruisers set up for exploratory trade cruises beyond the Imperium.
+BT maintains a number of 'trade scouts' and merchant cruisers set up for exploratory trade cruises beyond the Imperium.
 BILSTEIN YARDS
 Bilstein Yards are based on Glisten where they manufacture one–off